CERT-Polska/mwdb-core/docs/user-guide/7-Lucene-search.rst

 Favorites field (\ ``favorites:``\ )
 ------------------------------------------------------------

-Typing the field ``favorites:`` you can search for user objects marked as followed in object view.
+Typing the field ``favorites:`` you can search for your objects marked as favorite in object view.

 .. code-block::